Swordfish (film): Plot

-Stanley delivers the hydra to Gabriel and leaves to see Holly, only to find that Gabriel has kidnapped her and framed him for Melissa's murder alongside her husband and porn producer.
-Stanley has no choice but to participate in a bank heist to get Holly back.
+Stanley delivers the hydra to Gabriel and leaves to spend time with Holly, only to find that Gabriel's men abducted her and framed him for the murders of Melissa and her porn producer husband.
+He is then forced to participate in a bank heist to get Holly back.

 At the site of the heist, Gabriel and his men storm a branch and secure its employees and customers as hostages, fitting each of them with ball-bearing-based explosives similar to Claymore mines.
 When police and FBI surround the branch, Gabriel takes Stanley to a nearby coffee shop across the street to meet with Roberts, but Gabriel spends the time discussing the film Dog Day Afternoon and the nature of misdirection.

-Once back in the bank, Gabriel has one of his men escort a hostage to demonstrate the situation where a sharpshooter kills the man.
-As other agents pull the hostage away from the bank, the bomb detonates and devastates much of the street, a scene shown in medias res.
+In the bank, Gabriel has one of his men escort a hostage out to demonstrate how they are rigged with explosives, so a sharpshooter kills the man.
+As other agents start to pull the hostage away from the bank, the bomb detonates, decimating her and much of the street.

 Gabriel instructs Stanley to launch the hydra and turns Holly over to him once completed.
 However, the back door triggers before they can leave the bank, leading to Stanley being recaptured while Holly is rescued.
-Gabriel threatens to kill Ginger, who he knows is a DEA agent, unless Stanley re-siphons the money back to a Monte Carlo bank.
-Although Stanley complies, Gabriel shoots Ginger.
-Gabriel and his men load the hostages onto a bus and demand a plane wait for them at the local airport, but while en route, the bus is lifted off by an S-64 Aircrane and deposited on the roof of a local skyscraper.
-Gabriel deactivates the bombs and departs with his surviving men on a waiting helicopter, which Stanley shoots down using a rocket-propelled grenade from the bus.
+Gabriel threatens to kill Ginger, whom he knows is a DEA agent, unless Stanley re-siphons the money back to a Monte Carlo bank.
+Although Stanley complies, Gabriel shoots down Ginger.

+Gabriel and his men load the hostages onto a bus and demand a plane wait for them at the local airport, but while en route, the bus is lifted off by a Sikorsky S-64 Skycrane and carried across the city.
+The bus is then deposited on the roof of a skyscraper, where Gabriel deactivates the bombs and attempts to escape with his surviving men on a waiting helicopter.
+Stanley shoots down the helicopter using a rocket-propelled grenade (RPG) that Gabriel's men had left on the bus.

 Roberts takes Stanley to verify a corpse they found, believing Gabriel was a Mossad agent.
-There is no record of a DEA agent named Ginger Knowles, and her body hasn't been found.
-Stanley recognizes the corpse as the one he discovered earlier and personally realizes that the whole scenario was a deception; Ginger was wearing a bulletproof vest and was working with Gabriel all along, who escaped via a different route.
+There is no record of a DEA agent named Ginger Knowles, and her body was not found.
+Stanley recognizes the corpse as the one he discovered earlier and realizes that the whole scenario was a deception; Ginger was wearing a bulletproof vest and was working with Gabriel all along, who escaped via a different route.

 Despite Stanley not telling the police that Gabriel and Ginger are still alive, Roberts arranges for Stanley to have full custody of Holly, where they depart to places elsewhere.
 In Monte Carlo, Gabriel and Ginger withdraw the stolen money and later watch as a yacht at sea explodes.
-Over the film's credits, a news report reveals the destruction of the yacht, carrying a known terrorist, as the third such incident in as many weeks.
+A news report reveals the destruction of the yacht, carrying a known terrorist, as the third such incident in weeks.